sarahliz24/Who-said-it/README.md

 # Acknowledgements

 Thanks to my mentor Maranatha Ilesanmi who provided me with the support and advice to get the required work done.
+Also thanks to Code Institute tutor support who helped me to understand the final piece of the puzzle when I was trying to understand how to apply the acceptingAnswers concept.